elvarlax/spotify-etl/README.md

 6. **Transform and Load Code:** Automatically transform and load raw data to Azure Data Lake Storage Gen2.

+7. **Load Transformed Data to Snowflake with Snowpipe:** Automatically load transformed data to Snowflake with Snowpipe.

-7. **Query Using Synapse Analytics:** Analyze transformed data with Azure Synapse Analytics.
+8. **Query Using Snowflake:** Analyze dimensions and facts data with Snowflake.